 Sanctions apply to all pupils in school, however they may vary according to the age of the pupil.
 Sanctions will never be instigated without the knowledge of the class teacher.
-Where appropriate sanctions that are put in place will be discussed at a staff meeting and a note circulated to part time staff.
+Where appropriate, sanctions that are put in place will be discussed at a staff meeting and a note circulated to part time staff.
+If a pupil has already received a sanction for a similar offence the school may decide to start any subsequent sanction at a higher stage.